Kitbashery/kitbashery.github.io/docs/modular-ai/example-module.md

         #region Modular AI Condition Overrides:

         /// <summary>
-        /// Condition names used by the editor to set identifiers based on the index of the selected string in this array.
+        /// Condition names used by the editor to set identifiers based on the index of
-        /// Note: You can encapsulate this with #if UNITY_EDITOR if you don't plan to pass this to UI dropdowns during runtime.
-        /// Note: Rearranging the array will break editor visuals for any behaviour logic that already uses these conditions.
+        /// the selected string in this array.
         /// </summary>
         private string[] _conditions;
         public override string[] conditions